Amazon's early Black Friday deals are available right now

-Black Friday is a few days away, but you don't have to wait to take advantage of big sales on top products on Amazon's Black Friday page, which you should bookmark along with this article to stay regularly updated on new deals that go live.
-Amazon has already dropped prices on a bunch of its in-house media devices, including 50% off on the Fire TV Stick and Fire TV Stick 4K.
+Black Friday is only two days away, but you can already take advantage of big sales on top products on Amazon's Black Friday page.
+If you want to stay on top of all of the new deals as they go live this week, keep that page and this article bookmarked: Amazon has already lowered prices on several of its own media devices, including 50% off on the Fire TV Stick and Fire TV Stick 4K.

-But those are just the hors d'oeuvres in this epic holiday feast -- there are also deals on the Echo Show 8, Kindle Paperwhite and a long list of non-Amazon products like Apple's iPad 10.2 that you can get right now.
+But that's just the beginning of Amazon's major holiday deals -- you can also find sales right now on the Echo Show 8 and the Kindle Paperwhite, as well as on a long list of non-Amazon products like Apple's iPad 10.2.
+Sales on the Blink and Ring smart cameras will start on Wednesday, and the full Black Friday sale with all of Amazon's Echo devices starts Thursday at 12:01 a.m.
+PT.

-Consult my advice on how to save an extra 10% to 20% at Amazon before you start shopping to learn some of the Amazon-specific cash-back tricks that I have recently discovered.
+Before you start shopping, check out my advice on how to save an extra 10% to 20% at Amazon to learn some of the Amazon-specific cash-back tricks that I have recently discovered.

 So without further ado, let's look at the best deals popping over at Amazon right now.